wuegaki/wuegaki.github.io/index.md

 More specifically, I am interested in the **relationship between word meanings and grammatical rules**.
 My PhD dissertation *[Interpreting questions under attitudes](http://hdl.handle.net/1721.1/99318)* addresses a family of puzzles concerning how the meanings of the so-called propositional attitude verbs (such as *believe*, *know*, *surprise* and *wonder*) are related to the types of complement clauses they can combine with (for example, whether the verb can combine with a question or not).

-More recently, I am interested in the distinction between **'logical' words** (such as *every* and *or*) and **'non-logical' words**s (such as *walk* and *bird*).
+More recently, I am interested in the distinction between **'logical' words** (such as *every* and *or*) and **'non-logical' words** (such as *walk* and *bird*).
 Is there a fundamental distinction between how these two kinds of word meanings are represented in our mind?
 I try to address this question by investigating the manifestation of this distinction in **syntax-semantics interface** (i.e., the relationship between meaning and grammar) and [**cross-linguistic universals in word meanings**](wuegaki.github.io/modal-universals/) (i.e., what kind of common properties hold between word meanings across languages).

 <!-- I also specialise in **Japanese linguistics**.
 I investigate various aspects of the grammatical structure of the languages/dialects in Japan, with an aim to uncover the nature of the similarity and differences that the Japanese languages have with other languages in the world. -->